Gaza fire kills 17 from one family during birthday party - NewsBreak

 Gaza fire kills 17 from one family during birthday party

-JABALIYA REFUGEE CAMP, Gaza Strip — (AP) — At least 17 members of one family were among those killed when a fire tore through a top-floor apartment in the Gaza Strip during a birthday party, a relative said Friday.
+Twenty-one victims of a fire that tore through a top-floor apartment in the Gaza Strip during a birthday party were members of the same family, two of their relatives said Friday.

 Officials in Hamas-run Gaza have said Thursday night's blaze in a three-story residential building in the Jabaliya refugee camp was apparently fueled by stored gasoline.
 They said it was not clear how the gasoline ignited, and that an investigation is underway.